-Required Minimum Detectable Leak Rate Per Test Section Volume Test Section Volume (U.S. Gallons) Minimum (Gallons pe Detectable er hour) Leak Rate
+Maximum Detectable Leak Rate Per Test Section Volume

+Test Section Volume (U.S. Gallons) Semi-annual Test Maximum Detectable Leak Rate (Gallons per hour) Annual Test Maximum Detectable Leak Rate (Gallons per hour)

-< 50,000 1.0
+< 50,000 1.0 0.5

-≥50,000 to < 75,000 1.5
+≥50,000 to < 75,000 1.5 0.75

-≥75,000 to < 100,000 2.0
+≥75,000 to < 100,000 2.0 1.0

-≥ 100,000 3.0
+≥ 100,000 3.0 1.5

-- (b) Perform continuous interstitial monitoring in accordance with §50152(5), designed to detect a release from any portion of the underground piping that routinely contains product; - (c) Use an automatic line leak detector which alerts the operator to the presence of a leak by restricting or shutting off flow of regulated substances through piping or triggering an audible or visual alarm.
-This method may be used only if it can detect a leak of 3 gallons per hour at 10 pounds per square inch line pressure within 1 hour or equivalent.
-When using this method, the following must also be met: - (1) Perform interstitial monitoring, designed to detect a release from any portion of the underground piping that routinely contains product, in accordance with §50152(5) at least quarterly; and - (2) Conduct an annual test of the operation of the leak detector in accordance with §50151(a)(3); or - (d) The Agency may approve another method if the owner and operator can demonstrate that the method is no less protective of human health and the environment as any of the methods allowed in paragraphs (a) through (c) of this section.
+- (b) Perform continuous interstitial monitoring designed to detect a release from any portion of the underground piping that routinely contains product in accordance with §50154(5); - (c) Use an automatic line leak detector that alerts the operator to the presence of a leak by restricting or shutting off flow of regulated substances through piping and triggering an audible or visual alarm.
+This method may be used only if it can detect a leak of three (3) gallons per hour at ten (10) pounds per square inch line pressure within one (1) hour or equivalent.

+When using this method, the following must also be met:

+- (1) Perform interstitial monitoring, designed to detect a release from any portion of the underground piping that routinely contains product, in accordance with §50154(5) at least every three (3) months; and - (2) Conduct an annual test of the operation of the leak detector in accordance with §50151(a)(3); or - (d) The Agency may approve another method if the owner and operator can demonstrate that the method is as effective and no less protective of human health and the environment as any of the methods allowed in paragraphs (a) through (c) of this section.
 In comparing methods, the Agency shall consider the size of release that the method can detect and the frequency and reliability with which it can be detected.
 If the method is approved, the owner and operator must comply with any conditions imposed by the Agency on its use to ensure the protection of human health and the environment.